git-224/website-source/webpages/products.md

 ![History of 2/24](images/product/Hist-book-r.jpg)

 ## **Both Sides of the Hill** by Everard Baillieu  <br>

-The story of the Cappture of Company 621 German Wireless Intercept at Tel el Eisa<br>
+The story of the Capture of Company 621; the German Wireless Intercept at Tel el Eisa<br>
 ![Both sides of the Hill](images/product/Both-sides.jpg)
 ---
 ## **Shooting Through - Katrina Kittel** -- $tba